hamza-sahin/freedx-backtest/README.md

    - **Purpose:** This setting enables users to define their own criteria for LONG, SHORT, and CLOSE signals based on custom indicator outputs.
    - **How to Use:**
      - Select the custom source for your signals.
-     - Define the output values that correspond to each signal type (e.g., “1” for LONG, “-1” for SHORT, and “0” for CLOSE).
+     - Define the output values that correspond to each signal type (e.g., “1” for 'LONG', “-1” for SHORT, and “0” for CLOSE).
      - The script will trigger signals according to these custom-defined values.

 ![trigger-custom](https://github.com/hamza-sahin/freedx-backtest/blob/main/images/trigger-custom.png?raw=true)